 Tenet 4.
-Serve the best interests of the people.
+Serve the best interests of all community members.

 Impacts of Decisions.
 Members should inform their governing body of the anticipated effects of a decision on people in their jurisdictions, especially if specific groups may be disproportionately harmed or helped.